 For all curved sections, including the mantel, the lower front section of the frame and the inside all adobe caves, now fasten the 1/4" drywall.
 Again cut and measure allowing for enough length to cover completely.
 This is especially important inside the adobe caves.
 I found it was easiest to measure and cut a long strip of the proper width first.
 Then place the strip of drywall against the adobe cave frame, bend the drywall to the upside down U shape so that it extends from the lower left corner to the lower left corner.
 Mark the length, cut and then install inside the frame.
 Repeat this for all adobe caves.

 When every surface has been covered, use Drywall Compound and Drywall Tape to cover all seams.
 Generally run a path of drywall compound over each seam 4" wide using a 4" wide putty knife, measure and cut the drywall tape to cover the seam length, then press firmly on top on the compound, smooth the tape over again using the putty knife.
 Once dry, cover the seams with another thin layer of drywall compound.
 Once dry, you can sand the drywall with fine grade sandpaper.

-Now you have completed the shell for your SPanish Adobe Fireplace Grotto.
+Now you have completed the shell for your Spanish Adobe Fireplace Grotto.
 Now you can add your personal flavor as in outer covering and color.
 You can simply paint the fireplace surround as is, or you can add a textured plaster first.
-You can even use a tinted testured plaster, the choice is yours.
+You can even use a tinted textured plaster, the choice is yours.